When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works

 What does that mean for you?
 In short, performance is excellent for the vast majority of tasks the vast majority of people would do with this Mac – and impressive once you go beyond them.
 Apple says you can run seven streams of 4K ProRes at full quality, with effects and titles.
 That’s bonkers on a consumer machine.

 Two minor downsides are the lack of a fan and a paucity of games.
 The former is great if you love silence, but can impact sustained workloads, with the laptop presumably throttling so it doesn’t melt.
-Performance is still good, but we did see lower numbers compared to the M2 MacBook Pro with lengthy video exports and some 1080p and 4K benchmarks.
+Performance is still good, but I did see lower numbers compared to the M2 MacBook Pro with lengthy video exports and some 1080p and 4K benchmarks.
 As for games, this Mac will run certain AAA titles at a reasonable quality, but, as ever, gamers are better off with a PC.

 Random observations